Daniel160407/LookPoint/README.md

-# BreezeLook
+# LookPoint
+Mod for Minecraft that can be used to look at any special point of veiw.
-Mod made for wireless redstone mechanism based on breezes and player's view direction
+It is written for wireless redstone mechanism based on breezes and player's view direction

 ## Commands
 | Command | Description |